 - Visitor (found in Supplier Database) = any non-employee who has been paid previously by Stanford

-- Other* = any guest not found in the Supplier Database or for all lists of beneficiaries over 5 names (including SU Payees)
+- Other* = any guest not found in the Supplier Database or for all lists of beneficiaries over five names (including SU Payees)

-For 5 individuals or less, enter each name per line
+For five individuals or fewer, enter each name per line

-For >5 individuals, enter an explanation in the free form field, such as,
+For more than five individuals, enter an explanation in the free form field, such as,

 "# of beneficiaries, list attached" and attach the list of names as back-up

-or for Human Subject Advance clearing for >5 Human Subjects, "HS Advance ADVXXXXX protocol name or number"
+or for Human Subject Advance clearing for more than five human subjects, "HS Advance ADVXXXXX protocol name or number"

-- Number of beneficiaries should be listed in Other field, i.e., 15 staff, 30 dept employees or 15 students
+- Number of beneficiaries should be listed in Other field, i.e., 17 Department of Music staff, list attached or 21 Stanford Law School students, list attached

 - Multiple beneficiaries